syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ### Horizontal Direction

-[HorizontalDirection]() property of [ErrorBarSeries]() allows you to view the horizontal error value in the following type of directions:
+[HorizontalDirection]() property of the [ErrorBarSeries]() allows you to view the horizontal error value in the following type of directions:

 *`Both` -  It indicates the actual data point value along with specific amount of positive and negative error values.